WuerthPhoenix/OTRS-DynamicFieldFromDB/README.md

 Install
 -------
-Use the OTRS package manager to install the opm file located in the build/ directory or build the opm using the sopm.
+Use the OTRS package manager to install the opm file located in the Github repository Downloads or build the opm using the sopm.

 Usage